-Under no circumstances does an INC grade indicate that a student has satisfies the pre-requisite or corequisite of any requisite course.
+Under no circumstances does an INC grade indicate that a student has satisfied the pre-requisite or co-requisite of any requisite course.

 W - Withdrawal without penalty (non-punitive):

 This grade indicates that a student has officially withdrawn from the course, until the end of the tenth week of classes.